About the 301 Redirect

 The 301 Redirect can come in especially handy when you’ve made a major update to your site (Again, think of it like road construction that you need to help your site traffic navigate around).
 On the back-end, it helps preserve legacy inbound links, search engine references and page ranking, while presenting updated material to your shoppers.

 A shortcoming of 301 Redirects, however, is that they can’t redirect traffic that comes from a search engine query.
-But, as the old adage goes, there’s more than one way to skin a cat. 🙀 (No offense to cats; we love them. 😻) We’ll illustrate how to do it below.
+But, as the old adage goes, there’s more than one way to handle this.
+We’ll illustrate how to do it below.

 Bob, owner and operator of Superwidgets.com, has a hit product, the Mega Widget 10.
 It's been such a popular seller that searching for "Mega Widget 10" on Google returns the link to the Mega Widget product page within Bob's online store.
 However, this product has just been discontinued by its manufacturer.
 Its replacement, the Mega Widget 11, is now available.